How To Brine Meat—The Ultimate Guide

 You can also add spices for extra flavor (see boiling recommendations.)
 Apple juice can be substituted for water.

-There is no need to rinse meat after removing if from the brine.
+There is no need to rinse meat after removing it from the brine.

-Yes, in fact, pickle juice makes an excellent brine for chicken.
-It’s a perfect way to use up leftover pickle juice instead of tossing it.
+Yes, pickle juice makes an excellent brine for chicken.
+It’s a perfect way to use leftover pickle juice instead of tossing it.

 Yes, it’s recommended that you should refrigerate meat in the brine solution.